shreya172004/Containerization_and_DevOps/ASSIGNMENT1/intro.md

 # FastAPI & PostgreSQL Deployment with Docker Compose and IPvlan Networking

-**Course:** Containerization and DevOps
-**Assignment:** Containerized Web Application with PostgreSQL using Docker Compose and IPvlan

 ---